Unity-Technologies/ml-agents/docs/Training-Configuration-File.md

 | `curiosity > encoding_size` | (Optional, default = `64`) Size of the encoding used by the intrinsic curiosity model.
 This value should be small enough to encourage the ICM to compress the original observation, but also not too small to prevent it from learning to differentiate between expected and actual observations. <br><br>Typical range: `64` - `256`  |
 | `curiosity > learning_rate` | (Optional, default = `3e-4`) Learning rate used to update the intrinsic curiosity module.
 This should typically be decreased if training is unstable, and the curiosity loss is unstable. <br><br>Typical range: `1e-5` - `1e-3`|

+### GAIL Intrinsic Reward

-**GAIL intrinsic reward**- To enable GAIL (assuming you have recorded demonstrations), provide these settings:
+To enable GAIL (assuming you have recorded demonstrations), provide these
+settings:

 | **Setting**        | **Description** |
 | :------------------| :--------------- |